gayathrichava/Ireland-healthcare-waiting-list-dashboard/README.md

 The dashboard was designed to answer the following questions:

-- How many patients are represented in the waiting-list data?
+- What is the overall waiting-list volume represented in the data?
 - How does the waiting list compare between adult and child patients?
 - How does the waiting-list volume change over time?
-- Which hospitals have the highest number of waiting patients?
+- Which hospitals have the highest waiting-list volumes?
 - How are patients distributed across different waiting-time categories?
 - How do the results change when filtering by year or hospital?